asha23/wp-seed-timber/README.md

 /views
 -----

-This is where all the .twig files live
+This is where all the .twig files live.
+These are split out into a sensible folder structure.

 /bower
 ------